Unscroller Home

 Close the feed.
 Put the phone out of your hand for sixty seconds.
 Then switch to one action that changes your state instead of feeding the loop: stand up, breathe slowly, message one real person, or write down what you were actually trying to avoid.

 That reset matters because doomscrolling usually narrows your attention.
 A small physical interruption gives you a chance to choose something else before the habit takes over again.
+If you can, make that next choice concrete: open the document, start the workout, clean the first thing, or send the message you have been postponing.

 If the problem feels bigger than doomscrolling